MindscapeHQ/raygun4php/README.md

 * If **$useAsyncSending** is *true*, and the script is running on a *nix platform, the message will be delivered asynchronously.
 SendError() and SendException() will return 0 if all went well.

-	Expected script return time: ~45ms

 * If **$useAsyncSending** is *false*, the script will block and receive the HTTP response.

-	Expected script return time: ~650ms if not in debug mode (still a 400% speedup over the inital 1.0 version of this library, upgrading is recommended)

-For Windows, *false* is the only effective option available due to a bug in SSL sending on IIS with certain versions of PHP.
-Passing in *true* will do nothing on this platform.
+*false* is the only effective option on Windows due to platform and library limitations within the supported versions.

 ### Debug mode

-New in 1.3, the client offers a debug mode in which the HTTP response code can be returned after a POST attempt.
+The client offers a debug mode in which the HTTP response code can be returned after a POST attempt.
 This can be useful when adding Raygun to your site.
 This is accessed by passing in *true* as the third parameter in the client constructor:

 ```php
 $client = new \Raygun4php\RaygunClient("apiKey", $useAsyncSending, $debugMode);